symfony/symfony-docs/cookbook/controller/error_pages.rst

     error pages during development.
 This will also stop Symfony2 from recompiling your twig templates, among other things.

-    The third-party `webfactory/exceptions-bundle`_ provides a special
+    The third-party `WebfactoryExceptionsBundle`_ provides a special
     test controller that allows you to display your custom error pages for arbitrary HTTP status codes even with ``kernel.debug`` set to ``true``.